 The likes of Dizzee Rascal, Wiley, Skepta and Stormzy have long since become household names.
 But with the inner city transformed beyond recognition by gentrification, have the conditions that produced this music now gone forever?
 And what happens to a rebellious, outsider sound when it is fully accepted by the mainstream of pop culture?

-Inner City Pressure: The Story of Grime tells the astonishing story of a generation dancing, fighting and rioting against the forces gentrifying the capital, and its thrilling new soundtrack.
+Inner City Pressure: The Story of Grime tells the astonishing story of a generation dancing, fighting and rioting against the powers that be, and its thrilling new soundtrack.
 Published in the UK 17 May 2018 by William Collins, in the US/Canada 7 September 2018, and in paperback 7 February 2019.

 Interviews: in The Guardian.
 In the NME.
 In The Quietus.
 In Pin-Up Magazine.
 In French daily Libération.
 On BBC Radio 1Xtra with Mistajam.
 On BBC Radio 4‘s Front Row.
 On BBC London with Robert Elms.
 On The VICE ‘British Dream’ podcast.
 On the Three Track Podcast.
 On Trash Future Podcast.
 On Red Bull Radio.

 ‘Riveting… Grime, black music’s rawest response against social injustice, has the chronicler it deserves.
 Hancox is a tremendous guide’ Kitty Empire, Observer

 ‘Raucous, sharp, funny… Inner City Pressure is a landmark genre history.”
 Jazz Monroe, Pitchfork

 ‘An extraordinary pop music story.
 Hancox’s deep knowledge of London illuminates the music … just as you could tell the story of the US in the Sixties via rock music, Hancox sees 21st Century London through a grime lens, from the 2011 riots to Grenfell Tower’ Dorian Lynskey, GQ